WithWise/flutter_simple_pdf_compression/README.md

 # Simple PDF Compression

-A Flutter package for compressing PDFs.
-This package provides a simple use but with a more complex algorithm to work out optimal compression ratios.
+Compress PDFs in Flutter with ease.
+Uses a smarter algorithm to balance file size and quality for optimal compression results.

 ## Features

-- **PDF Compression**: Compress PDF files with different compression levels
+- **PDF Compression** – Compress PDF files with configurable quality settings
+- **Smart Defaults** – Automatically calculates a suitable compression level when none is specified
-- **Customizable**: Configure compression parameters to suit your needs
+- **Customizable** - Adjust compression parameters like quality and size thresholds to suit your needs

 ## Getting Started